JT142/Dino-Jump/README.md

 ### General idea:
 * Game should start after clicking the 'enter' key
-* Obstacles should be dynamic and moving towards the Dinosaur
+* Obstacles should be moving towards the Dinosaur
 * Dino should be able to jump
 * Scoreboard should increase every time Dino jumps over an object successfully
 * When Dino collides with an object, "Game Over" should pop out on the screen